aws-samples/mainframe-data-utilities/README.md

 Mainframe Data Utilities is an AWS Sample written in Python.

-The purpose of this project is to provide Python scripts as a starting point for those who need to read EBCDIC files transferred from mainframes and AS/400 platforms on AWS or any distributed environment.
+The purpose of this project is to provide Python scripts as a starting point for those who need to read EBCDIC files transferred from mainframes and IBM i platforms on AWS or any distributed environment.

 ## Requirements